10-3-pursuit/unit-dsa/mock-interviews/README.md

 ### Good Interview Example:

-Here is an example of a [Good Coding Interview Technique](https://www.youtube.com/watch?v=rw4s4M3hFfs&t=140s).
+Here is an example of a [Google Coding Interview With A Normal Software Engineer](https://www.youtube.com/watch?v=rw4s4M3hFfs&t=140s).

 While your interview would not be at this level, the approach is what you should study.